-LSCPA reopens renovated Ruby Fuller Building - Port Arthur News
+Lamar State College reopens renovated Ruby Fuller Building in Port Arthur - Port Arthur News

-LSCPA reopens renovated Ruby Fuller Building
+Lamar State College reopens renovated Ruby Fuller Building in Port Arthur

-PORT ARTHUR — For just a moment, Sina Nejad turned the podium inside the renovated Ruby Fuller Building at Lamar State College Port Arthur into a pulpit.
+For just a moment, Sina Nejad turned the podium inside the renovated Ruby Fuller Building at Lamar State College Port Arthur into a pulpit.

 “We have done quite a number of challenging projects in the past…but never in the past have we absolutely destroyed the sanctuary in a church,” Nejad, with Sigma Engineers, said.
 “And it is for educational purposes, so I really hope God has forgiven us.”